zanio/quizapi/README.md

 make sure you resolve all dependencies first.
 To start the application based on intellij you can just use the play button on intellij.
 OR You can just compile and start the application from the command line while on the app directory using the following command
-- mvn -B clean package
+- mvn -B clean package -DskipTests
   <br/>
   <br/>
 and start the application using the following command: